Squibs/freeCodeCampOLD/Front End Development Certification/basic-algorithm-scripting/README.md

 ```
 (seek-and-destroy.js)

 This one was interesting due to the function calls passing more arguments than the function has declared to accept.
 The only reason I was able to solve this one was due to freeCodeCamp explicitly listing a page to the Arguments object, which has an example for this exact situation.
-I assigned the additional arguments to a variable and used a for loop to itterate through the passed arguments, which is just a single array with no nested array and compared it to the now stored corrected arguments and deleted the current element if they were equal to each other.
+I assigned the additional arguments to a variable and used a for loop to iterate through the passed arguments, which is just a single array with no nested array and compared it to the now stored corrected arguments and deleted the current element if they were equal to each other.
 This would effectively ignore the now nested array in the new arguments variable as the passed arr technically does not have a nested array.

 ---